tulimid1/what-is-covering-me/paper.md

 In order to assess how well our models performed we used multiple performance metrics.
-Our first metric of performance was accuracy (Equation [\[eq:avg_accuracy\]](#eq:avg_accuracy){reference-type="ref" reference="eq:avg_accuracy"} [@scikit-learn]).
+Our first metric of performance was accuracy (Equation [\[eq:avg_accuracy\]](#eq:avg_accuracy){reference-type="ref" reference="eq:avg_accuracy"} `\cite{scikit-learn}`{=latex}).
 Accuracy provided an overall idea of the model's performance.
-However, in multi-class classification this can be a harsh way to measure true accuracy [@scikit-learn].
+However, in multi-class classification this can be a harsh way to measure true accuracy `\cite{scikit-learn}`{=latex}.
 Additionally, we used a confusion matrix to better understand the accuracy of within and between class predictions (Table [2](#table:classification_confusion){reference-type="ref" reference="table:classification_confusion"}, Equation [\[eq:confusion_element\]](#eq:confusion_element){reference-type="ref"